 During our first four years several grants from the Duluth Superior Area Community Foundation helped us get started and develop as an organization.
 Since then, the group helped to raise the funds to build the Clair Nelson Intermodal Transportation Center, and now manages the Center in partnership with Crystal Bay Township and also runs social and recreational programs out of the facility.
-In addition, the group puts on Finland's annual St Urho's Day Celebration in March, the Harvest Booya in September, and manages the Clair Nelson Vocational Scholarship Fund.
+In partnership with the community, FoF supports Finland's annual St Urho's Day Celebration in March and the Harvest Booya in September.

 The Story of Finland's Community Center

-By far the biggest project Friends of the Finland Community has undertaken has been assisting Crystal Bay Township with the planning, fundraising, and construction of the Finland Community Center/Clair Nelson Intermodal Transportation Center.
+By far the biggest project FoF has undertaken has been assisting Crystal Bay Township with the planning, fundraising, and construction of the Finland Community Center/Clair Nelson Intermodal Transportation Center.
 The Township's goal was to build a new community center that would be the model rural, affordable, sustainable community center to serve area residents of Northern Lake County and visitors to the region.

 In turn, the schematic design created allowed the Town to apply for funding in multiple places.
 In June of 2006, the Township voted to bond itself up to $750,000 to build the new building.
 A Community Center Committee met from 2004-2006.
 In June 2006 the Township moved to officially create two Committees, a fund-raising and a building committee, which met bi-weekly to plan for and coordinate the next steps for the building.
 In August of 2006, Congressman Jim Oberstar visited Finland and spent an hour at the Finland Rec.
 Hall learning about the hopes and plans for the new Community Center.